Activities

 Can I apply for support if I am not employed by Michigan Medicine?

-Yes.
-The individuals who are not employed by Michigan Medicine can apply to participate in the Innovation Development Program and receive Innovation Coaching without funding.
+No. Only individuals who are employed by Michigan Medicine can apply to participate in the Innovator Development Program.

 How much funding can be requested, in addition to the protected time?